Directed By InCHIP Associate Director Amy Gorin, PhD.

 - The Grant Proposal Incubator can be utilized at any stage of the grant writing process, from the formation of ideas to the polishing of completed proposals.

 - Your proposal’s “incubation” will consist of a thorough review of your ideas and materials by a panel of grant writing experts.
-Following this review, the group will convene to meet with you to give constructive and holistic feedback on proposal for which you are seeking funding.
+Following this review, the group will convene to meet with you to give constructive feedback on your proposal.

 - NIH “Academics: Transitioning Successfully from Postdoc to Faculty”